jnthn/oo-actors/README.markdown

 ## Getting results

 Since method calls on an actor are asynchronous, how do you cope with query methods?
-Each method call on an actor returns a Promise.
+Each method call on an actor returns a `Promise`.
 This can be used to get the result;

     say await $log.latest-entries(Error);